Jack Doyle (journalist)

-Jack Doyle is a British journalist who served as Downing Street Director of Communications from April 2021 to February 2022.
+Jack Doyle CBE is a British journalist.
+He is a former Downing Street Director of Communications serving under Boris Johnson from April 2021 to February 2022.
+He resigned following his involvement in the Partygate scandal in which he attended a gathering that broke COVID-19 rules at the time.

-Biography
+Career

-The son of a policeman, Doyle was formerly a home affairs correspondent at the Press Association.
+Doyle was formerly a home affairs correspondent at the Press Association.
 He held the same position at the Daily Mail from 2010, where he was a leader writer under the editorships of Paul Dacre and Geordie Greig.
-He left the role of the Daily Mail's associate editor (politics) to become a press secretary at Downing Street in 2020.
-He was Downing Street Deputy Director of Communications.
+He left the role of the Daily Mail's associate editor to become a press secretary at Downing Street in 2020.
 On 16 April 2021, it was announced to staff in Downing Street that he had been appointed to the post of director of communications.
 He succeeded James Slack, who became deputy editor of The Sun.

 It was reported that Doyle had vetoed plans favoured by Allegra Stratton for daily televised press briefings to be held.
 On 23 April 2021, he was accused by Dominic Cummings of making "a number of false accusations to media" about Cummings on behalf of the prime minister, Boris Johnson.

 On 19 November 2021, Doyle was identified as the man who called Matt Kelly, founder and editor of The New European, to tell Kelly that Johnson was going to sue for defamation, pertaining to an article quoting Johnson as saying he had "buyer's remorse" regarding his relationship with Carrie Johnson.
 Downing Street denied that Johnson had said this but also denied that Doyle said Johnson would sue over the article.